ediabal/starter-kit/readme.md

 ## Requirements

+- You must fork this repository and supply a link to that fork.
 - The component must support the ability to be enabled and disabled.
 - The component must be visually styled to show its enabled and disabled states.
 - An event must be emitted when the component changes.